Foam Roller Exercises: How to Relieve Tension with a Fascia Roller

-Your shins and calves also get a pretty good workout when you do bodyweight training.
-Therefore, you should not forget to foam roll them, as well.
+Your shins and calves also get a pretty good workout when you go running or do bodyweight training.
+Therefore, don’t forget to foam roll them, too.

 Full body training requires a strong back and core stability.
-One way to avoid back pain is to massage these muscles regularly with a black roll.
+One way to avoid back pain is to massage these muscles regularly with a fascia roller.
 But don’t overdo it – make sure to massage slowly and carefully.
 When it starts to hurt, that’s when you should stop.

 Roll Yourself Fit

 Everyone who does physical exercise knows that stretching helps prevent sore muscles — it allows your muscles to recover after an intense workout.
 All too frequently, however, this knowledge doesn’t make its way into practice.
 Our daily life is stressful, and there is seldom time for thorough stretching.
 Taking 5 or 10 minutes for foam roller exercises after the workout is easy to squeeze in and can be really helpful for recovery.

 This video will show you which foam roller exercises can help you loosen up tight spots and ease the pain of sore muscles.

 Limit each exercise to 30 seconds and make sure to perform it in a controlled manner.